Millionaire Dog Selling Extravagant Miami Mansion Formerly Owned by Madonna

 Situated in one of the most desired locations in Miami, Gunther VI's estate sits on a 51,000-square-foot lot with 100 feet of water frontage and breathtaking views of Biscayne Bay.
 The millionaire pup, whose primary residence is in Italy, listed the 8,400-square-foot home at 3029 Brickell Avenue for $31.5 million Wednesday.

-"He lives in Madonna's former master bedroom," listing agent Ruthie Assouline told the AP.
+"He lives in Madonna's former primary bedroom," listing agent Ruthie Assouline told the AP.
 "He literally sleeps overlooking the most magnificent view in an Italian custom bed in the former bedroom of the greatest pop star in the world."

 Gunther VI comes from a lineage that dates back 40 years and six generations.
 Gunther III inherited a multimillion-dollar trust when his owner, the late German countess Karlotta Liebenstein, died in 1992.
 Since then, the humans who manage the estate have amassed a fortune worth nearly $500 million, investing, buying, selling, and maintaining a jet-setting lifestyle for a succession of Gunthers.